Cantera/cantera-website/pages/tutorials/input-files.rst

   in Cantera 2.5)*
 - Create your own YAML file from scratch or by editing an existing file *(New in Cantera 2.5)*
-- Convert a pre-existing mechanism from Chemkin (CK) format to the legacy Cantera (CTI) format *(Deprecated in Cantera 2.5; to be removed in Cantera 3.0)*
-- Create your own CTI file, either from scratch or by editing an existing file *(Deprecated in Cantera 2.5; to be removed in Cantera 3.0)*

 The first option will suffice for tutorials and introductory work with thermodynamic phases and reaction kinetics.
 Most modern reaction mechanisms are published in Chemkin